hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 [Hazelcast Jet](https://jet-start.sh/) is a distributed stream processing framework built on Hazelcast and combines a cache with fault-tolerant data processing.
-It has sources and sinks to integrate with various file-, messaging- and database systems (such as Amazon S3, Kafka, message brokers and relational databases).
+It has sources and sinks to integrate with various file, messaging and database systems (such as Amazon S3, Kafka, message brokers and relational databases).

 Jet also provides a Debezium module where it can process change events